Hounsdown School: Science College and Academy status

 Hounsdown gained Science College status in 2005, and the school changed its official title to 'Hounsdown School – A Science College'.
 With the new title came a new logo, new uniform and a £500,000 government grant to be spent on science equipment.
 However, rather than spending all the money on science equipment, part was spent to buy a new sports hall.

 On 1 August 2011, Hounsdown School officially gained academy status.

 Ofsted

-The school's most recent Ofsted inspection judgement, in 2017, was Outstanding.
+The school's most recent Ofsted inspection judgement, in 2024, was Good.

 Department for Education Investment

 In May 2013, Hounsdown School was successful in achieving approximately £1.3 million for essential Capital refurbishments/decorating works.

 Structure

 Pupils begin at the school in year seven, most having attended one of the three feeder primary schools: Abbotswood Junior School (majority), Bartley Junior School or Foxhills Junior School.
 Until KS3 SATs were abandoned nationally, pupils studied the Key Stage 3 syllabus until the SATs.
 In 2005, instead of taking SATs in year nine, the decision was taken that students would take them in year 8 to give students an extra year of GCSE help.
 They then pick a cycle of three subjects at the end of year 8 (e.g. drama, music, history) and a language to carry on into year nine.
 Students then try out these subjects and pick their final GCSE options at the end of year nine, which they could drop at any time during year 10.
 Many schools in Scotland and Wales use a more traditional system, which, in year nine, has pupils consolidating their learning from primary school and KS3.
 GCSE courses start for all subjects in year 10, with the examinations held during the summer term of year 11.
 Pupils can then enter employment, or continue their education at 6th Form College.

 Colleges which most students go onto from Hounsdown are Totton, and Brockenhurst.